fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Commands4/README.md

 I am extending the third example to extend the processing of the "when" commands.

+I think there is a lot I can learn from the Spirit X3 rexpr example about how to use variants.

 I will start with a simple command and extend it to cover recursive operation.

 I have been developing the enums needed for the various cases to be parsed.